 Although many other states are affected by tornadoes, Oklahoma seems to be where many of those storms are "born."
 Oklahoma City has more tornado strikes than any other city in the United States.

-Back in 2009 we had a storm shelter installed here at Oak Hill.
-We've never had to use it, although I did once stand at the back door, wavering over whether or not I should run for it.
+Back in 2009 we had a storm shelter installed at Oak Hill.
+We never had to use it, although I did once stand at the back door, wavering over whether or not I should run for it through the pouring rain and lightning.

 Still, the peace of mind has been worth the cost of having it put in.
 Since we never know what the future will hold, it was a good investment.